-Eddy viscosity/diffusion coefficient The eddy viscosity/diffusion coefficient, ν{SGS} / D{SGS} , is calculated at full-level with S and Ri at full-level and it at half level is interported one at full-level.
+Eddy viscosity/diffusion coefficient The eddy viscosity/diffusion coefficient, ν{SGS} / D{SGS} , is calculated at full-level with S and Ri at full-level; at half-level, it is interpolated to full-level.

 Brunt-Visala frequency The Brunt-Visala frequency, N^2 is required to calculate the Richardson number at full-level.